spack/spack/lib/spack/docs/tutorial_modules.rst

   root@module-file-tutorial:/# module purge

-  root@module-file-tutorial:/# spack module refresh --delete-tree -y -m lmod ==> Regenerating lmod module files
+  root@module-file-tutorial:/# spack lmod refresh --delete-tree -y ==> Regenerating lmod module files

 we can see that now we have additional components in the hierarchy: